mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-10-30-spring-boot-catch-all-exceptions.md

 ---
 layout: post
-title: Spring Boot how to catch all exceptions
+title: How to catch all exceptions in Spring Boot
 date: 2021-10-30 12:45:31 +0530
 categories: "spring"
 author: "mehmetozanguven"